Passiolife/Nutrition-AI-Reels/README.md

 To use Passio's Nutrition-AI SDK you will need a license key.
 You can get one here: passio.ai/nutrition-ai The use of the SDK is free when you have under 10 active users so you can experiment and use it in demo and dev efforts for free.

-# Getting Started:
-This repo allows you to create Insta Reels and YouTube Shorts with the very few line of code.

 # BEFORE YOU CONTINUE:
 To use the SDK please make sure you receive your SDK license key from Passio.
 The SDK WILL NOT WORK without a valid SDK key.